National service in Singapore: History

 The British authorities attempted to introduce conscription for males aged 18 to 20 in 1954, during the Malayan Emergency.
 However, opposition riots meant that this never went into effect.
 In 1964, when Singapore was part of Malaysia, the National Service (Amendment) Act led to around 400 Singaporeans being conscripted.

 The National Service (Amendment) Bill was passed on 14 March 1967, making National Service (NS) compulsory for all 18-year-old male Singapore citizens and permanent residents.
 The Singapore government felt that it was necessary to build a substantial military force to defend the country, which had only about 1,000 soldiers when it became independent in 1965.
 In the late 1960s, the British government had decided to withdraw troops and bases East of Suez, including troops stationed in Singapore.

 That prompted the Singapore government to implement a conscription programme for the country's defence needs.
 It adopted a conscription model drawing on elements from the Israeli and Swiss national conscription schemes.
 About 9,000 young men born between 1 January and 30 June 1949 became the first batch of enlistees to be drafted for national service.
 Singapore had sought assistance through official diplomacy from other countries, but their refusal to provide help prompted Israeli diplomats to extend a helping hand to Singapore in the establishment of the Singapore Armed Forces.

-The stated rationale behind conscription is two-fold.
+There are two reasons behind conscription.
 Firstly, because Singapore has a population of about 5.5 million (as of 2014), an army consisting of only regulars would not be sufficient to defend the country.
 Secondly, national service is supposed to promote racial harmony among the Chinese, Malay and Indian communities.

-From 1971 to 2004, the duration of the conscription was either two years or two and half years, depending on the conscript's educational qualifications.
+From 1971 to 2004, the duration of conscription was either two years or two and a half years, depending on the conscript's educational qualifications.
 By December 2004, the duration had been reduced to two years, driven by the evolution of the Singapore Armed Forces into the "Third Generation Singapore Armed Forces" and the increase in the number of enlistees over the next ten years.
-As a bonus incentive, the national service duration can also be reduced by a further two months for combat-fit enlistees (PES A or B1) who pass the Individual Physical Proficiency Test (IPPT) prior to enlistment.
+As a bonus incentive, the national service duration can also be reduced by a further two months for combat-fit enlistees (PES A or B1) who pass the Individual Physical Proficiency Test (IPPT) before enlistment.
 Non-combat-fit enlistees (PES B2 and below) will still serve the full 24 months of national service.